The Trump Network: Products

-As of 2011, The Trump Network offered two multivitamins: Prime Essentials and Custom Essentials, the latter being more expensive.
+As of 2011, the Trump Network offered two multivitamins: Prime Essentials and Custom Essentials, the latter being more expensive.
 Custom Essentials used a urinalyses test known as PrivaTest to determine the vitamins required by each customer.
 At the time, Trump Network also offered children's health snacks known as Snazzle Snaxxs, as well as QuikStik energy drinks and a diet program known as Silhouette Solutions.
 After Trump became involved, the company added a line of skin-care products known as BioCé Cosmeceuticals.
 As of July 2017, the PrivaTest was still available via Bioceutica's website.

 Some nutritional experts noted that there was no evidence that the vitamins provided any benefits to people who consumed them; they also criticized the PrivaTest, stating that no urine test can reveal whether a person has a vitamin deficiency.
-Harvard University doctor Pieter Cohen considered the PrivaTest to be a "scam," calling it "a bogus program to make profit for the people who are selling it.
+Harvard University doctor Pieter Cohen, an expert on supplements, considered the PrivaTest to be a "scam," calling it "a bogus program to make profit for the people who are selling it.
 It's fantasy."